matsen/pplacer/docs/details/guppy_kr.rst

     Z(P,Q) =
     \int_T \left| P(\tau(y)) - Q(\tau(y)) \right| \, \lambda(dy).

-This is a generalization of the UniFrac distance, which can only place mass at leaves and cannot accomodate uncertainty.
+This is a generalization of the UniFrac distance (UniFrac can only place mass at leaves and cannot accomodate uncertainty).
 There is a further generalization to an :math:`L^p` Zolotarev-type version: for :math:`0 < p < \infty` we have the distances